Logius-standaarden/API-Design-Rules/Designrules v1.0.md

 ### Language usage

-Since the exact meaning of concepts are often lost in translation, resources are the underlying entities and attributes are defined in Dutch.
+Since the exact meaning of concepts are often lost in translation, resources and the underlying entities and attributes are defined in Dutch.

 > [API principle: Define interfaces in Dutch unless there is an official English glossary](#api-04)